This document is for a development version of Ceph.

-Integration testing is discussed in more detail in the Testing - Integration Tests chapter.
+Integration testing is discussed in more detail in the integration tests chapter.

 Once your bugfix has been thoroughly tested, or even during this process, it will be subjected to code review by other developers.
 This typically takes the form of comments in the PR itself, but can be supplemented by discussions on IRC and the Mailing lists.

 Amending your PR¶

 While your PR is going through testing and Code Review, you can modify it at any time by editing files in your local branch.